UMAprotocol/protocol/packages/core/certora/optimistic-asserter/README.md

 You may add any additional mock contracts to this folder, and import them to the running script.
 Simply add their relative path to the first part of script file, where you would see the list of all Solidity files used by the tool.
-If the mock file's name is different than the name of the contract it holds, simply add a semi-colon after the name of the file and then the name of the contract. e.g.
+If the mock file's name is different than the name of the contract it holds, simply add a ':' after the name of the file and then the name of the contract. e.g.
-`.certora/harness/myFile.sol:myContract`.
+`.certora/optimistic-asserter/harness/myFile.sol:myContract`.

 </br>